RcheatsNick/hastepaste-api/README.md

-# 📦 HastePaste App API Service
+# (DEPRECATED) 📦 HastePaste App API Service
+- We are now using supabase and github authentication